Hi and welcome to Spiritual Sobriety.

 And this troublesome journey will certainly be a very,

-That sums up my lessons from my step one through nine with my sponsor Jerry.
+That quote just about sums up my lessons from step 1 through 9 with my sponsor Jerry.

 Unreliable,